-With its plentiful parks and abundant shoreline, Richmond is an ideal destination for easy-access birding at any time of year.
-But unlike other regions, the city’s cooler months are actually the best time to enjoy some amazing viewing opportunities––whether you’re a veteran spotter or a curious newbie.
+With its plethora of parks and shimmering shoreline, Richmond is an ideal destination for easy-access birding at any time of year.
+But unlike other regions, the city’s cooler months are actually the best time to enjoy some amazing avian viewing––whether you’re a veteran spotter or a curious newbie.

 The reason?
-Richmond is situated on the Pacific Flyway migratory route, which means there’s an ever-changing cavalcade of travelling birds passing through the area from October to spring.
-And their favourite pit stops are right here, on and around the Fraser River estuary.
+Richmond is located on the celebrated Pacific Flyway migratory route, which means there’s an ever-changing cavalcade of travelling birds pit-stopping here from October to spring.
+And since there’s already an abundant array of local birds to see as well, this is a great time to head out and explore.

-Birding used to be a niche pastime, but many more of us have discovered the restorative benefits of slowing down and reconnecting with nature in recent years.
+Birding used to be a niche pastime, of course, but many more of us have discovered the restorative benefits of slowing down and reconnecting with nature in recent years.
 Keen to give it a try?
-Here’s our road-tested guide to where to go and what you’ll see here over the coming months.
+Here’s our road-tested guide to where to go and what you’ll see in Richmond over the coming months.

 Richmond Nature Park

-An ideal destination for first-timers and junior birders, there are 200 acres of lush habitat plus several well-marked trails to explore here.
-You’ll also find the excellent (and free-entry) Nature House, an interpretive centre that profiles the region’s wild side with fascinating displays and kid-friendly exhibits.
+Ideal for birding first-timers, there are 200 acres of lush habitat plus several well-marked trails to explore in this park.
+You’ll also find the excellent (and free-entry) Nature House, an interpretive centre that profiles the region’s wild side with fascinating displays and kid-friendly exhibits––right now, there’s a fascinating exhibition about B.C. mushrooms.

-A few steps away, get your camera ready for what may be Richmond’s easiest birding opportunity: syrup feeders that are continually visited by Anna’s hummingbirds, and well-stocked seed feeders that serve an ever-changing array of larger birds.
-On our visits, we’ve seen juncos, treecreepers, spotted towhees, downy woodpeckers and much more here.
+Just behind the Nature House, get your camera ready for what may be Richmond’s easiest birding opportunity: syrup feeders that are continually visited by feisty little Anna’s hummingbirds.
+There are also plenty of well-stocked seed feeders here that attract an ever-changing array of larger birds.
+On our regular visits, we’ve seen juncos, finches, mourning doves, spotted towhees and much more here.

 Iona Beach Regional Park

-If the Nature Park is your starter, Iona should be the main course.
-This slender landmass is home to a surprising diversity of habitats including sand dunes, dense woodland, wetland areas and estuary shorelines.
+Arguably the city’s most popular birding destination, this coastal landmass is home to a surprising diversity of habitats including woodland, sand dunes, wetland areas and estuary shorelines.
 That means there’s often an eye-popping variety of birds to see––which is why experienced spotters and savvy beginners have been flocking here for decades.

 On our most recent visit, we saw gadwalls, pied-billed grebes and some northern shovelers––their long, spoon-shaped bills giving them an almost cartoonish quality.
 We even saw a pair of Cooper’s hawks battling talon-to-talon in mid-air.
 The spine-tingling highlight, though, was a northern harrier, which swooped gracefully along the shoreline, diving up and down in search of prey.